master-q/masterq-docs/presentations/20170722_ats2_updates/20170722_ats2_updates.md

 # Better JavaScript support #1

-* ATS+Emscripten runs on web browser.
+* ATS+Emscripten run on web browser.
 * Command patsopt and atscc2js can run on web browser.
 * It means that you can compile ATS code into JavaScript on your browser!
 * Let's open following URL: